Served: 13 years

 At 10:45 p.m., Marshal Kloster responded to the field and approached the suspicious man.
-When he was within a few feet, the man pulled a revolver and shot Marshal Kloster from close range in his right side.
+When he was within a few feet, the man pulled a revolver and shot Marshal Kloster from close range three times in his right side.
 The balls coursed through his body and exiting on his left side.
 The man ran away and Marshal Kloster emptied his own revolver at him as he disappeared in the darkness.
 Marshal Kloster was certain that one or more of his shots took effect, that he mortally wounded the suspect, and that his body would be found nearby.

 Marshal Kloster died at 3:15 a.m. the next morning, May 3, 1912, due to shock and hemorrhage from the wounds to his chest and abdomen, including one that destroyed his liver.

-Marshal Kloster left his wife, Elizabeth (Bruns-Reisinger) (46), and two step children, Edith Reisinger (20) and John Reisinger (19).
-His funeral was held at his residence at 330 Crescent Avenue at 8:30 a.m. on Monday, May 6, 1912.
+Marshal Kloster was survived by his wife, Elizabeth (Bruns-Reisinger), and two step children, Edith Reisinger (20) and John Reisinger (19).
+His funeral was held from his residence at 330 Crescent Avenue at 8:30 a.m. on Monday, May 6, 1912.
 A High Requiem Mass was celebrated at Saint James of the Valley at 9 a.m.
 He was buried thereafter in St. Mary’s Cemetery in Saint Bernard.

 Elizabeth, having lost two husbands in less than ten years, never remarried.
 She would later move in with her brother, John, and still later with her married daughter Edith Steinwert.
 She died at 78 during 1941 and is buried with her daughter in St. Joseph (Old) Cemetery.

-This narrative was revised on January 6, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based on his research and that which was provided by Cincinnati Police Homicide Detective Edward P. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was researched and revised January 5, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.